d12frosted/elpa-mirror/melpa/dired-collapse-readme.txt

 directory with some actual content.

 To enable or disable this functionality use `dired-collapse-mode' to toggle it for the current dired buffer.
+To enable the mode globally in all dired buffers, use `global-dired-collapse-mode'.

 If the deepest directory contains only a single file this file is displayed instead of the last directory.
 This way we can get